Martha Quinn: Popularity

 Quinn's presence on MTV through 1991 was noted by Rolling Stone magazine readers, who voted her "MTV's Best-Ever VJ," and by Allure Magazine, which referred to the '80s decade as "the Martha Quinn years."
 In a 2011 review of I Want My MTV by Craig Marks and Rob Tannenbaum, Dwight Garner recalled: "Every sentient straight male in the country developed a schoolboy crush on Martha Quinn, one of the first V.J.'s, fresh out of New York University and so cute she could make your cranium detonate."

+Quinn's popularity was sometimes dangerous: security were tasked with protecting her from obsessive fans.

 In the early ‘90s, she also hosted the MTV programs Martha's Greatest Hits, MTV Prime with Martha Quinn, and Rockline.
 Critics have dubbed Quinn's departure from MTV as "the day the video music died."
 She was also the MTV host at Knebworth 1990.

 Acting roles

 In 1984, Quinn appeared as herself in an episode of the short-lived sitcom E/R. Quinn played Tympani Charles in Dangerous Curves in 1988.
 In 1990, she appeared on the short-lived Brady Bunch sequel The Bradys.
 Quinn played Tracy, who married Bobby Brady (played by Mike Lookinland).
 She joined Ed McMahon as a co-host for Star Search in 1994.
 She was a bi-weekly correspondent on The Early Show in 1999.
 Her film appearances include 1988's Tapeheads; the 1989 film sequel Eddie and the Cruisers II: Eddie Lives!; 1991's Problem Child 2 as Emily, a hot date that received a shocking introduction from John Ritter's problematic son, Junior; and the 1992 low-budget sci-fi comedy film Bad Channels.
 She also had a recurring role on Full House.
 Quinn was featured in a series of commercials for Neutrogena in the mid-1990s.